Vladislav43/WEB/README.md

 # Roman Ilto
 ### Welcome to the Voievoda project, a web application for interactive math learning for students of all levels.
-This project was developed as part of the "Web Technology" course at Lviv National University of Ivan Franko by Vladislav Voievoda.
+This project was developed as part of the "Web Technology" course at Lviv National University of Ivan Franko by Roman Ilto
 "Math Mastery: Interactive Math Learning for Students of All Levels".<br/>
 by Ilto Roman